When is the best time to visit Venice?

 Venice Events in February

 - Carnevale di Venezia – Carnivale is celebrated across Italy, but Venice is known for throwing one of the biggest parties of all.
 Here, the entire city center is transformed into a living theater set for two entire weeks or more, following a tradition that originated back in 1162.
 It involves tens of thousands of costumed participants who attend masquerade balls and take part in activities like street performances, juggling, and a nonstop program of historical plays in the central Piazza San Marco.
 The “grand finale” includes a candlelit, silent water parade where hundreds of gondolas float along the Canal Grande.
 Travelers from across the globe crowd into the city to enjoy the parades on land and in the canals, food fairs, children’s carnivals and many other activities.
 It takes place 40 days before Easter, with a final party before Ash Wednesday and Lent.
-The events typically last for two to three weeks before the actual carnival day, which in 2017, will be February 28.
+The events typically last for two to three weeks before the actual carnival day, the day before Ash Wednesday, which changes every year according to when Easter falls.

 - Valentine’s Day – Surprisingly, it’s only been in recent years that Italy has started to celebrate the feast day of Saint Valentine, or Festa di San Valentino, with love letters, hearts, and candlelight dinners.
 You can celebrate by taking a gondola ride and kissing under the famous Bridge of Sights, enjoying two-for-one admission at some of Venice’s museums or toasting to your love with a drink at an outside table in Saint Mark’s Square after dark.